Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

   - C
   - D
   - E
+  - F
 - Run the program and compare the actual results with your predictions.
-- At the end of the file, answer the following questions in comments: Why does x * 3 work after x is reassigned to "10"?
+- Why does x * 3 work after x is reassigned to "10"?

 ---